nvie/git-toolbelt/README.md

 Since the commit remains in history, you can now rebuild the commit by "git amend"'ing or "git fixup"'ing, instead of making new commits.

+### git shatter-by-file

+Splits the last commit into N+1 commits, where N is the number of files in the last commit.
+The first commit is an empty commit with the original commit message and author details, and the following commits add (or delete) one file each, keeping the subject line of the original commit message.

+After running `git shatter-by-file`, you'll typically want to run `git rebase --interactive` to start fixing up changes to files, etc.  For that purpose, the original commit message is kept in there (in the empty first commit), so make sure to use it.

 ### git commit-to